leonardant/vboxSuite/README.md

 vboxSuite
 =========

-vboxSuite
+vboxSuite is...

-A set of portable dll's for use in .net 4 applications allowing the code to communicate with the vbox device as per... http://www.vboxcomm.com/
+1)  4 portable dll's for use in .net 4 applications allowing the code to communicate with the vbox device as per... http://www.vboxcomm.com/

+2) a set of unit tests for the above [see notes below]

+3) the libmpeg2 library allowing mpg2 video rendering [see notes below]

+4) a store [windows RT] application demoing the above 1 & 3 combined

 The current device tested and developed against is an XTi 3340 running SW version XTI_VB.2.39 [OS on the box!].